ploki/yanapack/README.md

 Simulation files
 ----------------

-This software implements a small subset of what ngspice and gnucap are capable to do.
+This software implements a small subset of what ngspice and gnucap are capable of.

-To start a simulation, first you need a netlist that describ the circuit, here comes the spice-like stuffs.
-Then, you need to ask yanapack to output what you are looking for, here comes the forth-like stuffs.
+To start a simulation, first you need a netlist that describes the circuit, here comes the spice-like stuff.
+Then, you need to ask yanapack to output what you are looking for, here comes the forth-like stuff.

-### The spice-like stuffs
+### The spice-like stuff

 The netlist is a list of dipole.
-For each dipole, you specify the magnitude, the connections with each others and other specific parameters
+For each dipole, you specify the magnitude, the connections with each others and other dipole specific parameters.

 Each dipole is defined on a new line.
-The first character specifies the type of dipole and each name must be unique for each type of dipole
+The first character specifies the type of dipole and each name must be unique for each type of dipole.

 The dipoles defined are given a magnitude as a function of s where s = j&omega;.